nav164/amadeus_flight_search/README.md

 - [x] Different search criteria
 - [x] Interceptor for error handling
 - [x] Interceptor to add jwt token into the header
-- [x] Interceptor for progress sppiner
+- [x] Interceptor for progress spinner
-- [x] Tooltip to provide details of destination
+- [x] Tooltip to provide details of destination in data table
 - [x] Feature to see the links in mat-dailog and copy the link to clipboard
 - [x] Internationalization of the application